astralhardik/Drone_delivery_system/README.md

 # 🚁 Autonomous Drone Delivery System

-A full-stack autonomous drone delivery project developed as a part of the final year coursework at **The LNM Institute of Information Technology, Jaipur**.
+A full-stack autonomous drone delivery project developed as a part of the LUSIP summer project at **LNMIIT**.
 This system integrates UAV design, autonomous mission planning, Aruco-based marker landing, web integration, and real-time database communication using Raspberry Pi and Pixhawk.

 ---